Ongaku96/Lampredotto-JS/README.md

 # LAMPREDOTTO JS

-Lampredotto JS is a set of specialised Javascript modules useful in the realisation of a Fron End project.
+Lampredotto JS is a set of specialised Javascript modules useful in the realisation of a Front End project.

 ### RENDER MODULE